How to Sleep When Pregnant: First Trimester

 You feel constant nausea

-Ginger in natural or tablet form is a natural solution that works wonders for nausea during pregnancy[29].
-There are also bands you can wear on your wrists that apply pressure to specific points of your body, which can ease the symptoms.
+Ginger32 in natural or tablet form is a natural solution that works wonders for nausea during pregnancy.
+There are also bands you can wear on your wrists that apply pressure to specific points of your body, which can ease the nausea symptoms.

 You have heartburn

-As we mentioned, the source of heartburn and acid reflux[30] is the relaxing of the smooth muscle that opens into the stomach from the esophagus.
+As we mentioned, the source of heartburn and acid reflux33 is the relaxing of the smooth muscle that opens into the stomach from the esophagus.

 Again, progesterone is the culprit here, along with estrogen.
-80 percent of pregnant people will experience gastroesophageal reflux disease (GERD) during their pregnancies[30].
+80 percent of pregnant people will experience gastroesophageal reflux disease (GERD) during their pregnancies, according to a study conducted in 2010.33

-To alleviate the symptoms and retain your beauty sleep, try to eat small and frequent snacks and avoid big meals right before bed.
+To alleviate heartburn symptoms and retain your beauty sleep, try to eat small and frequent snacks and avoid big meals right before bed.

 You feel stress and anxiety

-You’re going through an exciting time but also a scary one.
-The physical changes you’re experiencing are just a small representation of how your life is going to change.
+Pregnancy is an exciting time but can also be scary.
+The physical changes you’re experiencing are just a small representation of how your life is going to change when your baby arrives.
 You may be feeling overwhelmed, concerned about delivery, or wondering how you’re going to manage it all when the baby comes.
-Furthermore, these hormonal changes have been known to cause generalized anxiety disorder[31] during the first trimester.
+Furthermore, hormonal changes associated with pregnancy have been known to cause generalized anxiety disorder34 during the first trimester.

 Learn More: Meditating Before Sleep

-Yes, a lack of sleep could harm the baby.
-Not only will you feel drained, but your immune system could also become compromised.
-In addition, sleep deprivation could negatively impact your ability to function, leading to drowsy driving and other dangerous circumstances.
+Yes, a lack of sleep could harm the baby during pregnancy.
+Not only will you feel drained if you’re not sleeping enough, but your immune system could also become compromised, which will thereby compromise the health of your baby.
+In addition, sleep deprivation could negatively impact your ability to function, leading to drowsy driving and other dangerous circumstances that could put your baby at risk.

 Yes, it is normal to experience insomnia during pregnancy.
-The good news is you’re not alone.
-According to research[32], a staggering 78 percent of pregnant people reported trouble sleeping during their pregnancy.
+The good news is that you’re not alone.
+According to research36, a staggering 78 percent of pregnant people reported trouble sleeping during their pregnancy.
+Use our tips outlined earlier to try to manage your insomnia

 What are some comfortable sitting positions during pregnancy?

-One of our favorite sitting positions during pregnancy is to sit on the couch with the legs propped up on a pillow and a pillow nestled under the lower back.
+One of our favorite sitting positions during pregnancy is to sit on the couch with your legs propped up on a pillow and a pillow nestled under your lower back.

 For more office-friendly arrangements, you may want to sit on a giant exercise ball at your desk.
 Sitting this way keeps your spine in alignment and encourages proper posture.
 If you’re in a chair, make sure you have a towel rolled up and placed in the hollow space between your back and chair to support your lumbar spine.

-Avoid slouching, dangling your legs, and sitting without a backrest, and while you may want to do nothing more than sit back and relax, Stanford Medicine[33] advises you to get up every hour and walk around to keep your blood circulating well.
+Avoid slouching, dangling your legs, and sitting without a backrest, and while you may want to do nothing more than sit back and relax, Stanford Medicine37 advises that during pregnancy you should get up every hour and walk around to keep your blood circulating well.

 Remember, getting proper sleep during your pregnancy is vital for the health of you and your baby.
 Side sleeping is best, especially on your left side.
 However, in your first trimester, our recommendation is to find whatever position makes you the most comfortable.